Diagnostic and subdiagnostic structs

 - The first positional argument specifies the path to a item in

-Applicabilities can also be specified as a field (of type Applicability
+Applicabilities can also be specified as a field (of type Applicability)

-using the #[applicability]
+using the #[applicability] attribute.

-In the end, the Subdiagnostic
+In the end, the Subdiagnostic derive will generate an implementation

-that looks like the following:
+of Subdiagnostic that looks like the following:

 #![allow(unused)] fn main() { impl<'tcx> Subdiagnostic for ExpectedReturnTypeLabel<'tcx> { fn add_to_diag(self, diag: &mut rustc_errors::Diagnostic) { use rustc_errors::{Applicability, IntoDiagArg}; match self { ExpectedReturnTypeLabel::Unit { span } => { diag.span_label(span, rustc_errors::fluent::hir_analysis_expected_default_return_type) } ExpectedReturnTypeLabel::Other { span, expected } => { diag.set_arg("expected", expected); diag.span_label(span, rustc_errors::fluent::hir_analysis_expected_return_type) } } } } }